microsoft/Trieste/samples/infix/beyond-infix.md

 The well-formedness definition asserts that this pass will eliminate all `TupleCandidate` nodes.
 This helps find errors in the rules, where any nodes that should have been processed but weren't will trigger a well-formedness violation.
-Tthe extra rules that don't directly match the previous section are elimination cases that delete the `TupleCandidate` prefix from a fully-formed tuple expression.
+The extra rules that don't directly match the previous section are elimination cases that delete the `TupleCandidate` prefix from a fully-formed tuple expression.

 **Exercise for the reader 1:** an additional capability here is the ability to parse `()` as an empty tuple: we did not do this when treating `,` more like an operator, because we could not detect `()` later on in parsing.